 Just make sure to read the label for added sugars.
 Sweetened coconut flakes can have double the carbs of regular flakes and are not worth it on keto.

-Benefits of Coconut Flakes on the Keto Diet
+Top Benefits of Coconut Flakes for Your Keto Lifestyle

 All coconut products are great for the keto diet.
 They’re a rare botanical fruit that’s high in fat, with two other examples being olives and avocado.
 Besides their favorable macros, coconut flakes have a couple of other benefits on keto:

 A quick snack

 It’s hard to find a snack that’s keto-friendly in grocery stores, but coconut flakes can definitely replace potato chips and even candy bars.
 They’re crispy yet slightly creamy and sweet.
 If you prefer crunchy snacks, go for the toasted variety.

 Need something crunchy but healthy to sprinkle over muffins, pancakes, brownies, or low-carb breakfast cereal.
 Go for coconut flakes since they have healthy fats and barely any carbs.

 If you’re a fan of coconut-flavored snacks and desserts, coconut flakes are it.
 They’re rich in natural coconut flavor and provide a good balance of creamy to crunchy.
 They’re great as a decorative cake topping or a crunchy add-in to cookies and muffins.

 Many keto eaters don’t know that they need to eat enough fat for their diet to work.
 Your body will use dietary fat to produce energy and keep you in ketosis.
 Including high-fat snacks like coconut flakes into your menu can help boost your daily fat intake.